deriv-com/deriv-app/WRITING TESTS.md

 ​`npm install jest@[CURRENT_VERSION_OF_JEST_IN_THE_ROOT_PACKAGE.JSON] -g`

-##### Run tests in a specific package
+##### Run the tests

-Navigate to the related directory of package on the command line, then simply run one of the following commands:
+Navigate to the root directory of the package on the command line, then simply run one of the following commands:

 `jest` or `npx jest`